Goal

 Methodical Progression

-- Demonstration of the final form and adapted technical explanation
+- emonstration of the finished form with a technical explanation.

-- Stationary exercise: 180° jumps on flat ground (emphasizing backside rotation)
+- Stationary exercise: 180° jump in the flat (illustrate the backside rotation).

-- Turn toward the slope: start on the toeside edge
+- Turn to the slope: start on the frontside edge.